archatelain/intro_to_R/basics.md

 In R vectors have indexes that allow accessing specific elements using their position in the vector.

-Indexes start at 1 meaning that the first vector element has an index of 1, the second one 2, etc.[^noteindice].
+Indexes start at 1 meaning that the first vector element has an index of 1, the second one 2, etc.[^noteindice]

-[^noteindice]:
-  This might seem obvious but it is not in computer science.
+[^noteindice]: This might seem obvious but it is not in computer science.
 In other languages (Python, C) indexing starts at 0.

 ```r
 x <- 2*seq(1,10)